 Similarly, Ischemic heart disease happens when plaques build up in the arteries which supply blood to the heart, known as coronary arteries in medical terms.
 And with the turn of pages of time, this heart disease can cause chest pain, heart failure, heart attack, arrhythmia or worse, even death.

-Talking about arteries, peripheral artery disease (P.A.D) is yet one more condition in which plaque builds up in the arteries which carry blood to the major organs of the body such as head and limbs.
-Smoking is a major cause for people to suffer from P.A.D.
+Talking about arteries, peripheral artery disease (P.A.D) is yet more a condition in which plaque builds up in the arteries which carry blood to the major organs of the body such as the head and limbs.
+Smoking is a major cause of people suffering from P.A.D.
 People suffering from P.A.D are at a greater risk of heart attack and stroke.

 Nicotine directly and adversely affects your cardiovascular system and can eventually become the cause of a heart attack.
 But everything being said, it’s never too late and never too difficult to quit smoking.
 Ultimately, it’s the nicotine that you’re really trying to quit and once you start giving up on smoking and nicotine, there are some withdrawal symptoms you might experience, such as –